Risks of underage drinkingRisky drinking - teen; Alcohol - underage drinking; Problem underage drinking; Underage drinking - risks

 Risky Sexual Behavior

 Alcohol use can lead to risky sexual behavior.
-This increases the risk for:
+This increases the risk of:

 - Sexually transmitted infections